byme8/BakedResources/README.md

 # How to use

-Let's say you have a file called `` test.txt `` in your project and we want to baked it.
-To do that, intall the NuGet package `` BakedResoureces ``:
+Let's say you have a file called `` test.txt `` in your project, and we want to bake it.
+To do that, install the NuGet package `` BakedResoureces ``:
 ``` bash
 dotnet add package BakedResources
 ```